National Personal Insolvency Index (NPII)

 Administration number

 Unique identification number for an administration.
-This applies to all Types except Creditor’s Petition and Trustee (see AFSA Reference above).
+This applies to all Types except Creditor’s Petition

 Each identification number consists of the following: